Avoiding a Bad Hair Transplant

 Hair loss is a natural daily occurrence.
 Every hair on your head adheres to a genetically programmed schedule that includes growth, resting and shedding.
 On the average, 50 to 150 hairs are lost each day, but most hair re-grows because the follicle remains.
 When shedding significantly exceeds growth, baldness occurs.

-There are about 100 full time hair restoration surgeons exclusively practicing hair transplant surgery.
+There are less than 100 full time hair restoration surgeons exclusively practicing hair transplant surgery in the US.
+Hair Transplant Seattle is one of them.
 Only about 70 of the full time practicing hair restoration surgeons are board certified by the ABHRS (American Board of Hair Restoration Surgery).

 A Typical Procedure